 Curried Lentil Soup

 I have been eyeing a new soup recipe for a while now and this Saturday night, I finally got around to trying it out.
 Unfortunately, I can’t take much of the credit for the fabulousness of this dish (it was originally from Bon Appetit), but I did add a couple of small changes to make it my own.
-I have a subscription to Bon Appetit, but their website is chock full of them!
-This soup hit all the right spots:

-I am officially adding this to my recipe stash and will be making it in the future many times!
 Sometimes curries can be overwhelming and include a ton of ingredients or spices that most people don’t already have in their kitchen.
 Though I love them, I have to admit that I don’t make as many as I would like because they do require so much planning ahead.
 How is this soup any different?
 It only contains one spice.
 No, that’s not a typo!
 And trust me, you would never guess based on tasting the dish.